ajschulz/ajschulz_old.github.io/index.md

 {% capture text %}

-I have collaborated and written first-author manuscripts on a variety of topics covering evolutionary genetics, machine learning, and quantitative genetics.
+I have collaborated with and written first-author manuscripts on a variety of topics covering evolutionary genetics, machine learning, and quantitative genetics.

 {%
   include button.html